shahramjoon/HumanActivityRecognition/README.md

 * Download the data from this link to a folder https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+* Create folder c:/temp in your hard drive.

-* Unzip the file to a folder.
+* Unzip the file to c:/temp.
 A folder Named 'UCI HAR Dataset' will be created.
 Under this folder, two subfolders will be created.

 * The R script is using functions that need plyr R package.
 Be sure plyr is installed.